 Marvel Comics published the eight-issue miniseries Secret Invasion between April and December 2008.
 Brian Michael Bendis, who wrote the series, developed its story as a direct follow-up to the 2006 storyline “Annihilation.”
 Beyond its eight issues, the series tied into numerous other concurrent Marvel Comics series, espousing a preemptive “The Infiltration” banner.
 Members of superhero teams including Mighty Avengers, New Avengers, Young Avengers, Fantastic Four, Secret Warriors, among others, were included in the story.

 Bendis’ comic event tells the story of the Skrulls’ attempted invasion and conquest of the planet Earth.
 Using shapeshifting abilities, Skrulls take the form and identity of innumerous Earthlings, including top dollar Marvel figures.
 Skrull Empress-elect Veranke adopts the likeness of Spider-Woman, for instance, and sidles up to her superhero colleagues; over time, the Skrulls permeate additional groups like S.H.I.E.L.D. and the Fantastic Four.

 That’s just the gist of the rising action.
 You can read a more in-depth discussion of Secret Invasion here.

 Samuel L. Jackson will bring Fury to life onscreen for Secret Invasion.
 Incidentally, this will mark the twelfth MCU project in which he’s played the character (not counting video games).
 Ben Mendelsohn, who played Talos in Captain Marvel and (briefly) in Spider-Man: Far from Home, will return as the surprisingly kindly Skrull.
 Cobie Smulders is also reprising her role as Maria Hill once more, per Deadline.
 Of course, we can’t have Nick Fury without Maria Hill at his side.

-Originally published March 15, 2021. and updated on April 19, 2021.
+Originally published March 15, 2021.